AdobeDocs/workfront.it-IT/help/quicksilver/product-announcements/product-releases/25-q1-release-activity/25-q1-release-overview.md

             </tr>
             <tr>
                 <td>
-                    <a href="/help/quicksilver/product-announcements/product-releases/25-q1-release-activity/25-q1-administrator-enhancements.md" class="MCXref xref" xrefformat="{para}">"Move to" icon added to custom fields</a></p>
+                    <a href="/help/quicksilver/product-announcements/product-releases/25-q1-release-activity/25-q1-boards-enhancements.md" class="MCXref xref" xrefformat="{para}">Change the owner of a board</a></p>
-                    <p>When a custom form contains multiple sections with many fields, it can be difficult to move a field from one section to another by dragging and dropping.
-A "move to" icon has been added to each field, allowing you to select the section that the field is placed in.</p>
+                    <p>The creator of a board is the owner by default.
+The board owner is the only person who can delete that board or update its filters in the Configure panel.
+Functionality has been added to allow Workfront system administrators to change the owner of a board.
+The current owner of a board can also change the owner of that specific board.</p>
                 </td>
                 <td><p><b>Available on these dates:</b></p>
                     <ul>
                         <li>
-                            <p>Preview release: October 24, 2024</p>
+                            <p>Preview release: October 31, 2024</p>
                         </li>
                         <li>
                             <p>Production for fast release: With the 24.11 release (November 14, 2024)</p>